-The number of mines, in each minefield that's within range, destroyed per turn by a ship doing a mine sweep depends on the type of mine (web mines are swept more slowly than normal mines), number of beam weapons and the beam weapon tech level.
+The number of mines (in each minefield within range) destroyed per turn by a ship doing a mine sweep depends on the type of mine (web mines are swept more slowly than normal mines), the number of beam weapons and the beam weapon tech level.
 Information on the number of mines per turn that a beam can destroy can be found on the Weapon Technical Details page.

 In addition, carriers belonging to the Colonies have the ability to use their fighters to sweep normal mines (not web mines), at the rate of 20 mines per fighter per turn.
 The starship must be within 100 light-years of the nearest edge of the minefield to sweep it with fighters.

-A starship that has torpedo tubes can scoop up minefields belonging to the starship's owner, converting it to torpedoes.
+A starship that has beams and torpedo tubes can scoop up minefields belonging to the starship's owner, converting it to torpedoes.
 This is done by setting the mission to Mine Sweep, and setting the Friendly Code to MSC.
 A starship must either be within the minefield or within less than 1 light-year of the edge of the minefield to scoop mines from it.

 Minefields are scooped in parallel with minefield sweeping, in ascending Starship ID order.